logo

 American odds, also known as moneyline odds, are the predominant format used in the United States.
 These odds work differently for favorites and underdogs, making them unique among betting formats.

-For Favorites (Negative Odds): When betting on a favorite, odds are displayed with a negative sign (-) showing how much money you must wager to win $100.
-For example, if the Kansas City Chiefs are listed at -760, you would need to bet $760 to win $100.
+For Favorites (Negative Odds): When betting on a favorite, odds are displayed with a negative sign (-) showing how much you need to wager to win $100 NZD.
+For example, if the All Blacks are listed at -760, you would need to bet $760 to win $100.
 Your total payout would be $860 ($760 original bet plus $100 profit).

-For Underdogs (Positive Odds): Underdog odds feature a plus sign (+) indicating potential winnings for every $100 wagered.
-If the Pittsburgh Steelers are listed at +585, a $100 bet would return $585 in profit plus your original $100 stake, totaling $685.
+For Underdogs (Positive Odds): Underdog odds feature a plus sign (+) indicating potential winnings for every $100 NZD wagered.
+If a lower-ranked team is listed at +585, a $100 bet would return $585 in profit plus your original $100 stake, totaling $685.

 The larger the spread between odds, the more significant the perceived difference in winning probability between competitors.